 - When sick, stay home, get plenty of rest and stay hydrated.

-- Practice cleanliness, including covering your coughs and sneezes, wearing a face mask when around other people, and avoid sharing personal items.
+- Practice cleanliness, including covering your coughs and sneezes, wearing a mask when around other people, and avoid sharing personal items.

 - Clean and disinfect contaminated surfaces daily.